Side Event at the 2019 State of the Union – 21st Century Democracy in Europe, European University Institute, Florence

-Hermann Vollebergh, Department of Economics, Tilburg Sustainability Centre, and Senior Research Fellow at the PBL Netherlands Environmental Assessment Agency (confirmed)
+Hermann Vollebergh, Professor of Economics and Environmental Policy, Tilburg University, and Senior Research Fellow, PBL Netherlands Environmental Assessment Agency

-Aldo Ravazzi, Chair OECD-WPEP (Working Party on Environmental Performance Country Reviews), President Green Budget Europe, and Chief Economist, DG Sustainable Development, EU&Global Affairs – TA Sogesid, Italian Ministry of Environment (confirmed)
+Aldo Ravazzi , Chair OECD-WPEP (Working Party on Environmental Performance Country Reviews), President Green Budget Europe, and Chief Economist, DG Sustainable Development, EU&Global Affairs – TA Sogesid, Italian Ministry of Environment